-Our field trip experiences offer 6 - 12th grade students hands-on activities and a behind-the-scenes tour, giving students a "preview" into the field of Aquaculture.
-Field trips are scheduled during normal school hours.
-Picnic tables are available for lunch break.
-Each field trip is limited to 30 students and one adult chaperone is required for every 10 students.
+Our field trip experience offers 6-12th grade students a hands-on activity where students measure Apple Snail juveniles and learn the importance of this species, and a behind-the-scenes tour, giving students a “preview” into the field of Aquaculture.
+Field trips are scheduled during normal school hours and can accommodate up to 20 participants.
+One chaperone is required for every 9 students and count in the participant total.
+Picnic tables are available for a lunch break.

 Aquaculture is a highly competitive and the fastest growing segment of agriculture in the United States.
 Florida’s aquaculture industry is diverse, producing an array of food fish, shellfish, alligators, baitfish, aquatic plants, and ornamentals.
 To support the continued growth of the industry and encourage public support for aquaculture, there is a significant need to integrate aquaculture curriculum and activities into elementary, secondary, and post-secondary science education programs.
 Research shows that educational experiences are enhanced when aquaculture is incorporated into the science curriculum.
 The hands-on, real-life nature of aquaculture encourages student enthusiasm and willingness to participate in classroom activities.
 There is currently a limited patchwork of aquaculture curriculum resources for K-12 and post-secondary institutions available in the United States.
 Additionally, most of the materials currently available are not closely correlated or consistent with the National Science Standards or Florida’s Sunshine State Standards.
 The incorporation of aquaculture in education programs can prepare students for employment in the aquaculture industry or aquaculture activities can simply be used as a multidisciplinary teaching tool that actively engages students in hands-on learning experiences.